lucas-piessevaux/lucas-piessevaux.github.io/teaching and seminars.md

 - **Reading group: Bordism and Resolution of Singularities**

-  O rganised a reading group on [this](https://arxiv.org/pdf/2412.04451) preprint by Abouzaid and Bai with emphasis on the applications to equivariant bordism.
+  Organised a reading group on [this](https://arxiv.org/pdf/2412.04451) preprint by Abouzaid and Bai with emphasis on the applications to equivariant bordism.

 ***WiSe 24/25, Bonn***